-In the following picture, you have many more examples with the notions of half past time, a quarter to, a quarter past, ...
+In the following infographic, you have many more examples with the notions of half-past time, a quarter to, a quarter past, ...

 Am and pm or the 12 hours clock time telling

 The 12 hours clock is the informal way of telling time.
-When using this time format, you might need to give more precision about the moment of the day.
-Not always.
+When using this time format, you might need to give more precisions about the moment of the day (Not always)